LCOGT/pupe-pat/README.md

 You can test other versions using the docker commands in the Advanced Examples section below.

-The tests pass if all of the blue circles align with the donuts in the PDF files produced in the output directory.
+The tests pass if all the blue circles align with the donuts in the PDF files produced in the output directory.

 Eventually this procedure will be replaced with automatic testing in Jenkins.